Tyrrrz/JsonExtensions/Readme.md

 var maybeInt32 = jsonElement.GetInt32OrNull();
 var maybeGuid = jsonElement.GetGuidOrNull();

-// Gets the value coerced into specified type or returns null if:
+// Gets the value coerced into the specified type or returns null if:
 // - element is null
 // - element kind does not match the specified type or a string
 // - the value cannot be parsed into the specified type